Shipping Containers

 Building Approval -

 A Building Permit is required for all Sea Containers permanent or temporary.
-Details will be required from a structural engineer including footing and slab details, how the container is to be anchored down, elevations and site plans, along with application forms etc.
+Details will be required from a structural engineer including footing and slab details, how the container is to be anchored down, elevations and site plans, along with application forms etc. (further information may be required on a case by case basis).

 For more information: